 Sealed paths meander through spectacular golden Swamp Cypress, water trickles its way to the sea through an elaborate series of ponds.

 The gardens have approximately 1.5kms of paths.
-These are tar sealed on slopes or in possible damp areas and are wheel chair friendly.
+These are tar sealed on slopes or in possible damp areas.
 The paths are 1.4 metres wide so our Golf carts can negotiate them.
 The garden and aviary tour is a 45 - 60 minute walk The paths have directional arrows which lead to and from the lawn below the cafe.
 There are also secondary paths for the more adventurous.
 These for example lead down from the wedding lawn into the dell.
 The Moa and wetland walks which are a real highlight.